yespiggy/tp/docs/UserGuide.md

 **Tip:** Use specific and concise notes to effectively capture important information about each startup.
 </box>

-**Why are there no indexes beside each note?**

-This was a design feature made by our engineers to keep the UI as clean as possible!
-However, we understand that note numberings may become difficult to track, especially since we allow unlimited notes!
-In a future iteration, we will include indexes to help our users keep better track of their notes!

 ---

 ### Editing a Note of a Startup: `editnote`